narenranjit/the-over-engineered-resume/public/resume.md

 Led Forio's consulting division, collaborating with Harvard, Wharton, IBM, and Fortune 500 companies, to build data-rich web simulations.
 Also owned all user-facing elements of the platform.

-- Grew team from 3 to 30, establishing scalable hiring processes and engineering best practices.
+- **Grew team from 3 to 30**, establishing scalable hiring processes and engineering best practices.
-- Led consulting engagements, from sales calls to drafting SoWs, and developed an estimation framework with 90% accuracy.
+- **Led consulting** engagements, from sales calls to drafting SoWs, and developed an estimation framework with 90% accuracy.
-- Served as lead architect for critical projects, including FlowJS—a framework-agnostic two-way data-binding tool I ideated, validated, and built.Owned design and specification of all REST APIs.
+- Served as **lead architect** for critical projects, including FlowJS—a framework-agnostic two-way data-binding tool I ideated, validated, and built.Owned design and specification of all REST APIs.
-- Wore multiple hats, taking on product management, design, and project management roles as needed.
+- Wore **multiple hats**, taking on product management, design, and project management roles as needed.

 #### Web Developer [2008 - 2011]